enriquemolinari/book-layers/README.md

 # Cinema Ticket System - Layered: Transaction Script Code Organization

-This repository contains the implementation of the Cinema Ticket System using a layered architecture with a transaction script approach for organizing business logic.
+This repository contains the implementation of the Cinema Ticket System using a layered architecture and a transaction script approach to organize the business logic.

 - `git clone https://github.com/enriquemolinari/book-layers`
 - `cd book-layers`